Atlantic Puffins

 Updated on:

-As wildlife photographers, it is my firm belief that we have an obligation to understand what we are photographing.
+As wildlife photographers, it is my firm belief that we should understand what we are photographing.
 Further, we should help raise public awareness of the hardship that wildlife faces.
 This article is therefore dedicated to the humble Atlantic Puffin.

 Mankind – Atlantic Puffin’s Worst Enemy